 Voted one of the most beautiful countries in the world, who wouldn’t want to travel to Scotland?
 With its broody landscapes of steep cliffs and moors and deep blue lochs, this rugged and stunning country in the United Kingdom, surrounded by the Atlantic Ocean to the north and west and flanked to the south by England, has captivated the hearts of adventurers and artists alike due to its beauty.
-Furthermore, it is a rock climbing and hiking haven, which makes it a perfect destination for those who love the great outdoors.
-Additionally, its deep history and culture make it a fascinating place to discover and learn about.
+Furthermore, it is a rock climbing and hiking haven, and its deep history and culture make it a fascinating place to discover and learn about.

 What to do?
 7 Classic Tours in Scotland: